dayanials/documentation/understanding-yclas-themes.md

     * (…)
   * init.php

-Now we have a general overview of the files.
-Let's talk about how everything is put together.
-Yclas have admin theme and front end (user) theme. **Admin views** can be found in default/views/oc-panel folder.
+Now that we have a general overview of the files, let's talk about how everything is put together.
+Yclas has an admin theme and a front end (user) theme. **Admin views** can be found in default/views/oc-panel folder.

-But, in this article, we will focus on our front end templates.
+But, in this post, we will focus on our front end templates.
 So as you can realize by now, all other files and folders are related to front end views (except those stored in oc-panel folders).

 We use **bootstrap framework** (Bootstrap 2 http://getbootstrap.com/2.3.2/, Bootstrap 3 http://getbootstrap.com/), that nowadays it is almost a standard in website templating.
-In order to understand our template, we encouraging you to visit their website and learn more about Bootstrap.
+In order to understand our template, we encourage you to visit their website and learn more about Bootstrap.

 ### HTML

-Let's consider following image.
+Let's consider the following image.
 This image is a screenshot of our homepage.
 As you can see there are 4 main sectors **HEADER**, **MAIN CONTENT**, Placeholder-**LEFT** (widgets Placeholder), **FOOTER**.

 ![Demo Yclas \(1\)](//open-classifieds.com/wp-content/uploads/2014/01/Demo-Open-Classifieds-1.png)